MartinDavidWaller/BeaconBox/README.md

 ## Component list

+Map and frame aside the following components will be required.

 | Component | Quantity | Potential Source
 | -------- | ------- | --------------|
 | Capacitor 100nf (104) | 24 |